scriptrdotio/howto/api/create_api.md

 # How to create a secure and scalable API?
-Scripts are the main components of any scriptr.io application.
+Scripts are the main components of any scriptr application.
 By default, any script you write is automatically deployed as a secure and scalable API.
 All scripts are written in standard JavaScript, deployed and ran on the back-end.

 ## Create a script
-- Open your scriptr.io [workspace](https://www.scriptr.io/workspace).
+- Open your scriptr [workspace](https://www.scriptr.io/workspace).
 In the bottom left corner, click on "New Script".
 - In the editor, simply type the below:
 ```
 return "greetings"